When I was a young mother, I wore a t-shirt with the words: “The

 Even more radical, I would suggest, is the notion that was printed on a t-shirt

 my young daughters once shared: “Kids are people too.”
-At this point in history,
+I believe

-allowing them to live and learn in the real world, unfettered by the
+that, at this point in history, allowing our children and young people to live and learn in the real world, unfettered by the

-discrimination inherent in compulsory schooling, is the best way to honor that
+hierarchy and discrimination inherent in compulsory schooling, is the best way to honor that

 idea.
 We need to find ways to make that possible without diminishing anyone